thegbemisola/thegbemisola/README.md

 Outside of data, I enjoy..
-* 🥣 Watching cooking videos on youtube
+* 🥣 Watching food vlogs
 * 🎧 Listening to music
 * ✈️ Travel the world: hopefully one day!